10 Commonly Used Phrases To Avoid In Your Speeches

 “As we covered at the beginning”

 In my experience, the majority of speakers who utter these types of lines don’t do so because they’re annoyed.
 I’d guess many of them aren’t even aware that they said these lines at all.

 Nonetheless, they can come across as an accusation to the audience—I already spoke about this!
 Why weren’t you listening to me?

-Even though it can feel annoying to receive an audience question about material you already covered, keep in mind that: The person who asked the question might have entered the room late due to an unexpected doctor’s appointment; their mind may have drifted because the information you were sharing frightened them; their attention span waned simply because they’re human.
-Heck, it may even be a sign that you’re a sleep-inducing speaker!
+Even though it can feel annoying to receive an audience question about material you already covered, keep these possibilities in mind: the person who asked the question might have entered the room late due to an unexpected doctor’s appointment; their mind may have drifted because the information you were sharing frightened them; or their attention span waned simply because they’re human.
+Worse, it may even be a sign that you’re giving a sleep-inducing talk.

-The bottom line is that if you’re asked to restate something that you said earlier, just say it a second time.
+The bottom line is that if you’re asked to restate something that you said earlier, just remain poised and say it a second time.

 Don’t miss a thing!
 Click here to instantly join our mailing list and receive our latest posts each week.